Practices for limiting exposure and risks related to coronavirus.

 A small farm the owner may be the sole operator, or alternatively the sole caregivers should a spouse or family member fall ill, putting that operation at greater risk if a disruption occurs.

-Do the employees or neighbors identified to help have the necessary understanding of the operation and the appropriate training to do the job?
+Do the employees or neighbors identify to help have the necessary understanding of the operation and the appropriate training to do the job?
 Do they have access to the all needed information?
 Like passwords to important accounts.
 Can bills be paid?
 Gates unlocked?
-Are keys needed for any equipment?
+Are the keys needed for any equipment?

 Keeping Family and Employees Safe